leapdao/sparse-merkle-tree/proof-data-provider/README.md

 There are several methods that you can use to get proofs depends on your needs.

 ### Option1.
 Method - `getProofOp1`.
 Your choice, if you just want to get proof for one key.
-You need to send POST request with the data, object params should include two keys: `_index` (index of your tree in the provider's database, you got it when you used SaveTree block's methods) and `_key`, the values data types are "number" and "string" correspondingly.
+You need to send POST request with the data, object params should include two keys: `index` (index of your tree in the provider's database, you got it when you used SaveTree block's methods) and `key`, the values data types are "number" and "string" correspondingly.

 Example of the request's data:
 ```
-{"jsonrpc":"2.0", "method": "getProofOp1", "params": {"_index":117215783947, "_key": "0xabcdef123456789deadbeaf00000000000000000", "id":1}
+{"jsonrpc":"2.0", "method": "getProofOp1", "params": {"index":117215783947, "key": "0xabcdef123456789deadbeaf00000000000000000", "id":1}
 ```
 Example of the response:
 ```